NYPL/metadata-documentation/dc/criteria.md

 In order for an collection, container, or item to appear on Digital Collections (DC), the corresponding record in the Metadata Management System (MMS) must meet the criteria outlined below

+{: .note }
+If a collection, container, or item that does not meet the below criteria is appearing on DC, it is likely due to an indexing error.
+Please [contact us](/metadata-documentation/contact/) so we can investigate.

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

-{: .note }
-If a collection, container, or item that does not meet the below criteria is appearing on DC, it is likely due to an indexing error.
-Please [contact us](/metadata-documentation/contact/) so that we can investigate.

 ## Collections
 - On the collection's **Overview** tab, collection has the **Status: Approved**